 Third-Party Hardware and Software Policy

 The Red Hat Quay product relies on storage, database and database cache as external components to operate properly.
-This provides customers with the flexibility to choose which technologies are best suited to their deployment architecture or established infrastructure.
+Included in a Red Hat Quay support entitlement, Red Hat provides support for the Postgres and Redis databases from the Red Hat Software Collections, and NooBaa Storage Gateway from the Red Hat OpenShift Data Foundation components when orchestrated by the Quay Operator, exclusively for the Quay deployment.
+Alternatively, customers also have the flexibility to choose from other Red Hat offerings (like Red Hat OpenShift Data Foundations) or third-party technologies which are best suited to their deployment architecture, availability requirements or established infrastructure.
 Red Hat Quay interoperates with a wide range of technologies which are outlined in the product documentation.
 In addition to this, Red Hat publishes a Tested Configurations Matrix.

 Red Hat provides support for a Red Hat Quay deployment using these components.
-However, Red Hat does not provide direct support for these components when sourced from third-party vendors.
-In order to isolate issues, Red Hat will assist customers with problem analysis, to determine if the issue is related to third-party components.
+However, Red Hat does not provide direct support for components when sourced from third-party vendors.
+Using third party components not explicitly covered in the Tested Configuration matrix does not render your Quay deployment unsupported, but the scope is reduced to the Red Hat components.
+As such, in order to isolate issues, Red Hat will assist customers with problem analysis, to determine if the issue is related to third-party components and may ask to reproduce a problem without the third party component.
 More information can be found in the Red Hat third-party support policy.

 Red Hat Quay Container Support Policy